romana/vpc-router/README.md

 ### Project origin

+This program was developed for the [Romana project](http://romana.io) to overcome the limit imposed on VPC route table entries (50 by default), which limits the size of clusters.
+Avoiding this limit typically required running an overlay network, which does not offer the performance and visibility of native VPC networking. vpc-router also allows Romana to apply network policy to clusters that span multiple Availability Zones (AZs) without an overlay.

-This program was developed for the [Romana project](http://romana.io), in order to seamlessly deploy large [Kubernetes](https://kubernetes.io) clusters across multiple availability zones in an Amazon VPC.
-While specifically designed to scratch our itch for this usage scenario in the context of Romana and Kubernetes, the vpc-router does not depend on either project and can also be used stand-alone.
+While vpc-router was specifically designed to for use with Romana and these Kubernetes deployment scenarios, it does not depend on either project and can also be used stand-alone.

 ## Installation